The Project search is one of three types of search tool available in Scrivener.

 For a live demonstration, book a place on a Simply Scrivener special webinar.

-I host them each Tuesday at noon BST.
+I host them each Tuesday at 7.30pm my time.

 60 minutes of Q&A with yours truly.